arbor-sim/nsuite/docs/running.rst

         ./run-bench.sh arbor --model=kway --config='medium large'

 Each benchmark model has three configurations to choose from: ``small``, ``medium`` and ``large``.
-The configurations can be used to test simulation engine performace at different scales.
+The configurations can be used to test simulation engine performance at different scales.
 For example, the *small* configuration has fewer cells with with simpler morphologies than the *medium* and *large* configurations.
-The *small* configuration requires little time to run, and is useful for modeling performance characteristics of simpler models.
+The *small* configuration requires little time to run, and is useful for modelling performance characteristics of simpler models.
 Likewise, models in *large* configuration take much longer to run, with considerably more parallel work for benchmarking performance of large models on powerful HPC nodes.